Caramuru (epic poem): Theme

 Inspired by Luís de Camões' The Lusiads, it is divided in ten cantos.
-The poem tells the story of the famous Portuguese sailor Diogo Álvares Correia, also known as "Caramuru" (Old Tupi for "Son of the Thunder"), who shipwrecked on the shores of present-day Bahia and had to live among the Indians.
+The poem tells the story of the famous Portuguese sailor Diogo Álvares Correia, known as "Caramuru" (Old Tupi for moray eel), who shipwrecked on the shores of present-day Bahia and had to live among the local indigenous peoples.
 The poem also alludes to Correia's wife, Catarina Paraguaçu, as a seer, being able to foresee the Dutch invasions of Brazil.

 Form

 The poem is written in ottava rima (oitava rima in Portuguese).
-Lines consist of ten syllables and the strophe rhymes according to the pattern abababcc.
+The lines consist of ten syllables and the strophe rhymes according to the abababcc pattern.
 Here is the first stanza of the poem.
 The hero "Filho do Trovão" is introduced in it.